katyacano/milestone-project-4/README.md

 <br/>

 # Defensive Design (Security Features)
 - Werkzeug was used for password security.
-SPecifically: generate_password_hash and check_password_hash
+Specifically: generate_password_hash and check_password_hash
 - Users are not able to edit or delete other user's entries into the directory.
 - Site prevents visitors from adding a new spot without logging in by checking if user is in session.
 Redirects to log in page if no user in session.